Leerburg »

 The vast majority of behavioral problems are caused by mistakes that were made in the basic foundation of how relationships were set up between owners and their dogs.

-I call these "mistakes in ground work (GW)" and I define ground work as "that work which involves establishing pack structure with a new dog."
+I call these "mistakes in groundwork" and I define groundwork as "the work which involves establishing pack structure with a new dog."

 Many people think that loving a dog is enough to form a good relationship.
 These people are dead wrong.